 Question: "What is dispensationalism and is it biblical?"

-Answer: Dispensationalism is a system of theology that has two primary distinctives.
-1) A consistently literal interpretation of Scripture, especially Bible prophecy.
-2) A distinction between Israel and the church in God's program.
+Answer: A dispensation is an administration, a system, or a management.
+In theology, a dispensation is the divine administration of a period of time, a divinely appointed age.
+Dispensationalism is a theological system that recognizes these ages ordained by God to order the affairs of the world.
+Dispensationalism has two primary distinctives: 1) a consistently literal interpretation of Scripture, especially Bible prophecy and 2) a distinction between Israel and the church in God's program.

 Dispensationalists claim that their principle of hermeneutics is that of literal interpretation, which means giving each word the meaning it would commonly have in everyday usage.
 Symbols, figures of speech and types are all interpreted plainly in this method, and this is in no way contrary to literal interpretation.
 Even symbols and figurative sayings have literal meanings behind them.